petrovick/ThreadSpeeder/README.md

-.NET ThreadSpeeder.Core
+.NET ThreadSpeeder
 ===============

 ## Before we start

 README.md is still under construction.
 Tests were made before publishing this library and they will be available here at this page soon.

-ThreadSpeeder.Core is an open-source, .NET Core platform API that commonly use programming patterns, such as Generic and ThreadPolling.
+ThreadSpeeder is an open-source, .NET Core platform API that commonly use programming patterns, such as Generic and ThreadPolling.
 It will speed up your processing list, use this library instead of using a for/foreach.
 You might not be making the use it when a value of list depends on another value of that same list.

 ## Get Started

 Follow the Get Started guide below to make use of the library.
-ThreadSpeeder.Core API can then be added to the project using the [NuGet Package Manager](https://www.nuget.org/packages/ThreadSpeeder.Core/).
+ThreadSpeeder API can then be added to the project using the [NuGet Package Manager](https://www.nuget.org/packages/ThreadSpeeder/).

 ## How to Engage, Contribute, and Give Feedback